Top 59 Greek Mythology Tattoo Ideas – [2020 Inspiration Guide]

 The term Hellenic refers to the time after the conquest of Alexander the Great and deals with the spread and adoption of Greek culture.
 Hellenic actually means to imitate the Greeks.
 As their culture spread, so did the unmistakable depiction of Greek soldiers.

 The typical Greek soldier, known as a hoplite, wore the characteristic helmet and carried a long spear and round shield.
 They were highly organized and fiercely loyal, traits that can be highlighted in these interesting tattoos.
 Their distinctive uniform and equipment make them excellent subjects for tattoos dedicated to the wearer’s warrior nature.

-5. Greek Classical Tattoos
+5. Ancient Greek Classical Statue Tattoos

 Classical Greece was the period in Greek culture that lasted about 200 hundred years, (the 4th and 5th centuries BC) and was a time that saw the birth of much of what we consider Western Civilization.
 Architecture, philosophy, theatre and art sprung forth from this period of cultural development.

 This also makes themes from this era a great pool to draw inspiration from.
 The Parthenon, marble busts and mythological creatures can all be used, and for these powerful images a black and gray approach perfectly captures the elegant nature of these subjects.